-Taking stock of your law firm’s finances before year-end is critical for setting up your practice for financial success.
-By setting aside time at year-end to methodically review your records, close on outstanding receivables, and budget for the year ahead, you’ll give your firm a competitive edge.
+Taking stock of your law firm’s finances before year-end is critical.
+Setting aside time to methodically review your records, close on outstanding receivables, and budget for the months ahead can give your firm a competitive edge and set you up for success in the new year.

 Did you know Clio has legal accounting software?
 With Clio Accounting you can connect your bank accounts, manage your firm’s expenses, vendors, and payments, reconcile your trust accounts, produce financial reports, and more!